kurtisdmiller/personal-site/content/authors/kurtis/_index.md

 His research focuses on communication in educational and political contexts.
 He serves as the Communication Program Director, Faculty Parliamentarian, and as Coach of the Andrew Johnson Debate Team.

-In his free time, Kurtis enjoys bluegrass, chess, and spending time with his family.
+In his free time, Kurtis enjoys chess, racquet sports, American & world folk music, and spending time with his family.